iamNoah1/k8s-crash-course/README.md

 This repo contains content that can be used to learn how to use Kubernetes.

 ## How to use this repo
-On the main branch, the project is completely empty.
 Go through the steps mentioned below.
 You will find solutions for each step on the respective branch (`step-n-solution`)

 ## Prerequisites
 * `kubectl` installed